Yankees’ Judge walks off Astros for 2nd time in 4 days

 The Astros were also without slugger Yordan Alvarez, held out of the lineup with a lingering hand issue.
 He pinch-hit aganst Clay Holmes in the ninth inning and was intentionally walked.

-The Yankees’ Gleyber Torres was stranded at third base in the ninth when he sprained his right ankle and was easily picked off tagged out while writhing in the dirt.
-Manager Aaron Boone called the sprain mild.
+The Yankees’ Gleyber Torres was stranded at third base in the ninth when he turned his right ankle and was easily picked off while writhing in the dirt.
+Boone said he has a mild sprain.

 Stanek extended his AL-best scoreless streak to 19 1/3 innings.
 Martinez (0-1) had the second longest run at 17 2/3 innings prior to Judge’s blast, helping Houston entered with a major league-best 2.63 ERA.